evanwill/refine-lessons/advanced_api.md

 However, the expression window language can be changed to [Jython](http://www.jython.org/), providing a more complete scripting environment where it is possible to implement a POST request.

 > [Jython](http://www.jython.org/) is Python implemented for the Java VM and comes bundled with Refine (look for the `.jar` file in `openrefine-2.7-rc.2/webapp/extensions/jython/`).
+> This means Python 2 scripts can be written or loaded into the expression window.
 > The [official documentation](https://github.com/OpenRefine/OpenRefine/wiki/Jython) is sparse.
 > The current version is Jython 2.7, based on [Python 2.7](https://docs.python.org/2.7/), and can be extended with non-standard libraries using a [work around](https://github.com/OpenRefine/OpenRefine/wiki/Extending-Jython-with-pypi-modules).
 > Keep in mind that spending time writing complex scripts moves away from the strengths of Refine.